dcoderx/Recommender-System/README.md

-# Recommender-System
+# Recommender-System #
-A recommender system that suggest movies according to ratings from various users.
+A recommender system that suggests movies according to ratings from various users.